 Do not pick something that you know that they desire.
 Select two newer or unfamiliar foods, this way they won’t stick with one they always crave.
 Hold up the two foods tell them to either point or ask (if they have words) to the one they want.
 Sometimes giving the child some power can make all the difference.
 However in this situation you are really the one in control!

-Make your little one feel proud by giving them their own spoon, fork, or bowl.
+Make your little one feel proud by giving them their own spoon, fork, or bowl (these ones would work well!)
 Put a little food in it and let them play while you sneak in bites.
 This is a great way to introduce them into using utensils which is a skill you will want them to learn.

 Smoothies are a great way to get healthy nutrients in to your little one when they seem to want nothing you serve.
 Load up the smoothie with healthy ingredients like greens and avocado.
 Here is a recipe that is quick to make and full of healthy ingredients.